ProcursusTeam/Procursus/CONTRIBUTING.md

 4. Once all further changes have been met (if any) and your changes are approved, it will be merged to upstream and the APT repository shortly updated

 ### Adding a New Package
 Adding new packages to Procursus is fairly easy and simple.
 For most packages, you're likely to need 2 files, only: a ``.mk`` file and a ``.control`` file.
-For documented examples, take a look at the [grep template](./grep.mk.template) and its [control file](./grep.control).
+For documented examples, take a look at the [``grep.mk`` template](./grep.mk.template) and its [control file](./grep.control).

 Some things to keep in mind when adding a new package
 - Always ensure that the Architecture and Maintainer fields of your control file are populated with ``@DEB_ARCH@`` and ``@DEB_MAINTAINER@``, respectively
 - If you take advantage of already-made patchfiles from an external source, download them and implement them to your project.
 Check out it's done in [``bash.mk``](./bash.mk)
 - If the package you're adding only requires a few small edits, try taking advantage of ``sed`` in your packages' setup stage
-- Use designated functions found in the [documentation](https://github.com/ProcursusTeam/Procursus/wiki) to download, patch, or making other changes to your package
+- Use designated functions found in the [documentation](https://github.com/ProcursusTeam/Procursus/wiki) to download, patch, or make other changes to your package
 - **Always** test your changes on a physical device with a build of the package you're attempting to add

 ### Updating a Package